 Instructions

-Active Directory (AD) delegation is the process of giving certain users or groups the ability to manage specific AD objects or attributes, without giving them full access to the entire AD.
-Delegation allows for more granular control over the management of AD objects, and can be useful in situations where different users or groups need to manage different parts of the AD.
+Active Directory (AD) delegation allows specific users or groups to manage certain AD objects or attributes without full AD access.
+This grants more precise control over AD object management and is beneficial when different users or groups are responsible for various parts of the AD.

-You need to assign the delegated permissions to each Organization Unit (OU) of your Active Directory environment you would like to manage through the CoreView portal.
+Ensure that you assign delegated permissions to each Organizational Unit (OU) in your Active Directory that you want to manage via the CoreView portal.

 PowerShell remoting connection